 At UCC the main differences are of duration and scope:

 - The BA is a three-year programme; the BMus is a four-year one.

-- The BA is a degree in two Arts subjects (not necessarily equally weighted); the BMus is a degree in Music only (except for a minor subject in first year).
+- The BA is a degree in two Arts subjects (not necessarily equally weighted); the BMus is a degree in Music only (except for two additional minor subjects in first year).

 - BA students take fewer Music modules in years 2 and 3 than BMus students take, and BMus students have a fourth year in which to take further Music modules.
 Thus the BMus gives the maximum scope for availing of the many course-options offered by the School.